 ABA Family Law Quarterly

 The Family Law Quarterly is a scholarly journal published by the ABA Section of Family Law.
-It focuses on important and emerging family law issues.
-The Quarterly has been edited by Washburn Law students since 1992.
+It focuses on important and emerging family law issues and is a valuable resource for judges, lawyers, mental health professionals, court services personnel, law students, and the media.
+The Quarterly has been edited, under the direction of Professor Linda Elrod, by Washburn Law students since 1992.

 In addition to three "regular" issues each year, the Quarterly publishes an annual review of the changes in family law throughout the fifty states.
-Review of this type is a tremendous undertaking and requires soliciting reporters in each state to summarize changes in case and statutory law.
-When a reporter fails to deliver, the responsibility falls to the student editors.
-However, the effort is well worth it, as this issue is arguably the most anticipated issue that the Quarterly publishes.
+Washburn law students who are on the staff, along with state reporters, select the most important family law cases in each state to report.
+The "Law in 50" issue is arguably the most anticipated that the Quarterly publishes.

-Family Law Quarterly (FLQ) is the most cited law journal in the family law subject area according to Washington and Lee School of Law Library's survey, "Law Journals: Submissions and Ranking, 2005-2012."
+Family Law Quarterly (FLQ) is one of the most cited law journals in the family law subject area according to Washington and Lee School of Law Library's survey, "Law Journals: Submissions and Ranking, 2006-2013."

 - Since the first ranking in 2003, the Quarterly has been in the top three family law journals cited by other journals and has been ranked first in court opinion citations.